 The proposed decision for the Babocomari allotment was protested by Forest Guardians because the BLM hadn’t used the NEPA public planning process to analyze allotment-specific management alternatives, as required by the Rangeland Reform ’94 regulations.
 But the BLM rejected the protest in their October 13, 2000, final decision.
 They claimed that an allotment-specific NEPA analysis wasn’t required.

+After Congress created the SPRNCA in late November 1988, the current Babocomari grazing lessee contacted Arizona Congressman Jim Kolbe’s office to express concern about the future of his BLM lease on the former state land within the newly designated riparian preserve.
 BLM Safford District Manager Ray Brady’s response to Rep. Kolbe’s inquiry included a promise that the BLM would continue to honor the Babocomari allotment’s inherited state lease.
-This was about five months before the completion of the San Pedro River Riparian Management Plan, which shows that local BLM officials intentionally refused to consider full compliance with Arizona-Idaho Conservation Act in regards to the SPRNCA’s former state lands
+This was about five months before the completion of the San Pedro River Riparian Management Plan, which shows that local BLM officials were already determined to refuse to consider full compliance with Arizona-Idaho Conservation Act in regards to the SPRNCA’s former state lands

 Instead of ending grazing, as was being proposed for the rest of the SPRNCA, the BLM’s response to Kolbe said the stretch of the Babocomari River found on the allotment would be protected through the implementation of an AMP.
-The BLM did, indeed, draft an AMP for the Babocomari allotment in 1990.
+The BLM did, indeed, draft a Babocomari AMP in 1990.
 It said that, “The highest priority will be given to the riparian corridor that runs about 3 miles through the lease.”
 This would be, “accomplished by building an exclosure fence excluding the riparian area from grazing.”
 But it apparently was never implemented, as livestock aren’t excluded from the Babocomari River, and the DRMP didn’t indicate than any AMPs were completed for the SPRNCA’s allotments.